NeaMods/PeltierTable/README.md

 #### Wiring

 The wiring between the controller pins and the D-Sub 9 pins pins is arbitrary.
-Here is an example for the sensor pins/D-Sub layout.
+Here is an example of the sensor pins/D-Sub layout.
 ![wiring](/Images/TECcontroller_wiring.png)

 Our version looks like this (colors and pins do not correspond to the design figure above):